This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Therefore, in 16/8 intermittent fasting, you may only eat during a window of 8 hours a day, such as from 12:00 to 20:00.

-To assess whether smoking is allowed during intermittent fasting, we must find out for what purpose we want to fast in the first place.
+To assess whether smoking can break a fast, we must find out for what purpose we want to fast in the first place.

 In short, there are two primary goals of intermittent fasting: